Fanny Brough: Early life and career

 Brough was born in Paris, and baptised on 23 February 1853 at the Parish Church of St. Peter in Liverpool.
 She was the daughter of Robert Barnabas Brough, a noted journalist, poet and librettist who died a few days before her eighth birthday, and his wife Elizabeth (née Romer), an actress and a cousin of the soprano Emma Romer.
 Her father's brothers were the writer William Brough, the science writer John Cargill Brough and the actor-comedian Lionel Brough, cousins of the geologist Robert Brough Smyth.
 Her brother was the actor/manager Lionel Barnabas Brough (stage name Robert Brough).
+Her grandmother was the novelist Frances Brough.

 Brough's professional stage debut came in 1869 with Charles Calvert's company at the Prince's Theatre in Manchester, where in March of the following year she played Ophelia opposite Barry Sullivan's prince in Hamlet.
 Her London debut came on 15 October 1870 at the St James's Theatre playing the title role in Southerland Edwards's adaptation of Sardou's Fernande.
 She then played with the Bancrofts in a revival of Money.
 Brough found success in 1878 as Mary Melrose in provincial road productions of Henry James Byron's Our Boys and as Norah Fitzgerald in Henry Hamilton's 1886 play Harvest staged at London's Princess's Theatre.
 Brough created the role of Petrella in The Passion Flower; or, Woman and the Law, a drama adapted from the Leopoldo Cano-y-Masas play La Pasionaria, which was originally produced in England as "The Woman and the Law" at the Theatre Royal in Hull on 28 July 1884 and at London's Olympic Theatre on 13 March 1885.